sitepack-io/storelinkr-wordpress/readme.txt

 == Frequently Asked Questions ==

+= How can I create a whitelabel return portal? =

+Start by creating a free StoreLinkr account and activate the "Returns" solution.
+This solutions offers you a whitelabel returns portal to request all data from your customers.

 = Which point of sale systems are supported by this plugin? =

 This plugin works with point of sale systems such as CycleSoftware and Wilmar.